cloudevents/spec/primer.md

    information model of the base specification together with the chosen extensions is encoded for mapping it to header and payload elements of an application protocol.
-4. The transport bindings, e.g. [HTTP](http-transport-binding.md), defines how
+4. The protocol bindings, e.g. [HTTP](http-protocol-binding.md), defines how
    the CloudEvent is bound to an application protocol's transport frame, in the case of HTTP to the HTTP message.
-The transport binding does not constrain how the transport frame is used, meaning that the HTTP binding can be used with any HTTP method and with request and response messages.
+The protocol binding does not constrain how the transport frame is used, meaning that the HTTP binding can be used with any HTTP method and with request and response messages.